 Uruguayan-based Fotmer Life Sciences announced Tuesday that the company has become the first to complete a “commercial export of medical cannabis from Latin America,” sending a shipment to Australia.

-Only ten kilograms of flowers were shipped in this initial export.
+Only 10 kilograms of flower were shipped in this initial export.
 The company declined to put a value on the cargo.

 But Jordan Lewis, Fotmer’s CEO, told Marijuana Business Daily that the shipment marks the first step to commence exporting 100 kilograms per month.